isabella232/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

+## Fixes in TVSDK 3.8 iOS Release Notes

+Check out for more information about the current released version for [iOS](../release-notes/tvsdk-3x-ios.md).

 ## Enhancements in PTAI 19.11.1

 Focused on maintenance updates.